Profits up at Facebook, no impact from privacy scandal - Journal du Cameroun

 – Facebook’s future –

-He said he did not expect the scandal and investigations to have any major impact on Facebook’s business.
+“It was an important moment for the company to hear the feedback and show what we are doing,” Zuckerberg responded when asked about the hearings during an earnings call.

+“Now, the important thing is to make sure we execute on all the things we need to do to keep people safe.”

-Although the impact of the scandal which broke in mid-March was unlikely to be reflected in the first quarter, the early signs suggest users and advertisers would remain.
+Although the impact of the scandal, which broke in mid-March, was unlikely to be reflected in the first quarter, the early signs suggested users and advertisers would remain.

 “Facebook is so large that it would take a lot of user defections to make a difference,” eMarketer principal analyst Debra Aho Williamson said in a recent report.